yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 fr: Dans cet article, j'essaye de fournir les informations qui m'ont manquées lors de mon apprentissage.

 en: This article will certainly be hard to follow.
-en: This is done on purpose.
+en: This is on purpose.
-en: There is no shortcut to learn Haskell.
+en: There is no shortcut to learning Haskell.
 en: It is hard and challenging.
 en: But I believe this is a good thing.
-en: This is because it is hard that Haskell is interesting.
+en: It is because it is hard that Haskell is interesting.
 fr: Cet article sera certainement difficile à suivre.
 fr: Mais c'est voulu.
 fr: Il n'y a pas de raccourci pour apprendre Haskell.